How to Vote

 Each ballot tells you how to mark your choices.
 If you have a question, ask an election official.
 If you make a mistake, fold your ballot and give it to an election official.
 The election official will give you another ballot.
-Ranked-Choice voting will be used statewide in Maine for the June 12 Election for the first time.
+Ranked-Choice voting is used in Maine for Primary Elections and the November General Election for federal offices.
 To help you understand how the system works and how to mark your ballot, see the following resources:

 Can I have help voting?